Meet Our Guides

 Eric Pitts is a chef in Rabun County, GA where he focuses on bringing the local food from the mountains together with a wide variety of flavors.
 Since moving to Northeast Georgia, Eric has gained valuable experience working at Fortify Kitchen + Bar, Waterfall Club, Rabun Manor, and Grapes and Beans.
 Eric has taught cooking classes for children at the Food Bank of Northeast Georgia Teaching Kitchen and was a finalist in the Northeast Georgia Chef Throwdown.

 In 2017, Eric completed a wild mushroom food safety certification through Mushroom Mountain with the intention to expand his culinary knowledge in wild food as well as to learn more about the amazing natural resources that are available in the area.
-Chef Eric currently offers private dinners, at-home chef services, and is the chef-in-residence at Terra Incognita Vineyard.
-Eric is also a guest instructor for Wildcraft Summer Camp for kids.
+Chef Eric currently offers personal chef and private guiding services.

 Email Eric at email@example.com